xenthox/mkdocs/docs/docs-validator-node/how-to-become-a-validator.md

 ## Connect to Stratos-chain Testnet

-Please refer to [Tropos Incentive Testnet](https://github.com/stratosnet/sds/wiki/Tropos-Incentive-Testnet#Topics) to:
+Please refer to [full-node setup guide](../setup-and-run-a-stratos-chain-full-node/) to:

-- :material-check: download related files
+:material-check: download related files

-- :material-check: start your Stratos-chain full-node and catch up to the latest block height(synchronization)
+:material-check: start your Stratos-chain full-node and catch up to the latest block height(synchronization)

-- :material-check: create your Stratos-chain Wallet
+:material-check: create your Stratos-chain Wallet

-- :material-check: `Faucet` or `send` an amount of tokens to this wallet
+:material-check: `Faucet` or `send` an amount of tokens to this wallet

 <br>